polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 It doesn't stop there though.
 Combining the above query capabilities with patching capabilities, allows us to modify all Hyperlambda files meeting some criteria of some sort.
-Below us another endpoint.
+Below is another endpoint.
 Save the following Hyperlambda in a file called _"update.post.hl"_ in the same folder.

 ```